adamzulu123/Python_course/README.md

 Zestawy zadań - Adam Nowak

 ### Packman - FINAL PROJECT:
 Modified Pacman game in PyGame.
-Basic information here move specific in the code comments.
+Basic information here, more specific in the code comments.
-I added few twists in the original Pacman.
+I added few twists to the original Pacman.
 First of all custom map, various fruits and ghost movement.

 ### Basic starting view: